craffael/lehrfempp/doc/doxygen/pages/quick_reference_dofs.md

 > The contents of this page is discussed in [Lecture Document](https://www.sam.math.ethz.ch/~grsam/NUMPDEFL/NUMPDE.pdf) @lref{sec:parmFE}.
 Please read before using quick reference.

 ## Overview
 In finite element methods (FEM), handling degrees of freedom (DOFs) is critical for constructing systems of equations.
-DOF handlers or DOF mappers are responsible for assigning local basis functions to global basis functions, which allows for the assembly of global matrices and vectors from element contributions.
+DOF handlers are responsible for assigning local basis functions to global basis functions, which allows for the assembly of global matrices and vectors from element contributions.

 ### DOF Handler
 A DOF handler manages the relationship between the finite element space and the underlying mesh by mapping local shape functions to global shape functions.
 In **LehrFEM++**, this is done through objects of the type `lf::assemble::DofHandler`.